-In this first post we’ll look at the origins of ‘mindmapping software’ – of which MindManager (our oftware of choice) has always been the market leader but also so much more.
-However in order to do that, we must first look at the manual technique of ‘mind mapping‘, popularised in the 1970’s by British popular psychology author and television personality Tony Buzan.
+In this first post we’ll look at the origins of ‘mindmapping software’ – of which MindManager (our oftware of choice) has always been the market leader, but also so, so much more.
+However in order to do that, we must first look at the manual technique of ‘mind mapping‘, popularised in the 1970’s and 80’s by British popular psychology author and television personality Tony Buzan.

 The technique of ‘Mindmapping‘ was originally pioneered by Tony Buzan in the 1970’s & 80’s (though the use of diagrams that visually ‘map’ information using branching and radial tree maps traces back centuries).
-It is a manual, graphical (ie. using coloured pens and paper) way of capturing, storing and working with information that works in harmony with the way your brain actually processes and stores it – that is in ‘branching’ chains of associated concepts (literally ‘chains of thought’).
+It is a manual, graphical (ie. using coloured pens and paper) way of capturing, storing and working with your own knowledge and thoughts that works in harmony with the way your brain actually processes and stores it – that is in ‘branching’ chains of associated concepts (literally ‘chains of thought’).

 This forms a branching structure, radiating out from the centre, which is why they are also known as ‘tree diagrams‘.
 Text is minimal, a few words only that encapsulate the concept or idea, but this is supplemented by the use of different colours, pictures, shapes and symbols so that the mindmap engages the whole brain, both in creating it and reading it.

 The power of the mindmapping process is that, because your brain can literally see your thoughts and the relationships between them in front it as a picture, it can’t help but think of other thoughts and connections, which once added to the map, spark yet more thoughts and so on in a positive feedback loop.